ryanlegler/gusty/README.md

-# gusty
+# Gusty

-Styled Component approach to writing Tailwind variant scoped classes with a nested SCSS like syntax
+Styled Component approach to writing Tailwind variant scoped classes with a nested SCSS / GraphQL like syntax